NASCAR's future is here: Next Gen car finally arrives - WHIZ News

 Competition.
 Cost containment.
 Manufacturer relevance.

-The Next Gen car, first proposed in 2018 and originally slated to debut this season until the pandemic delayed it until 2022, is a first-of-its-kind collaboration between NASCAR and its partners with everyone focused on the future.
+The Next Gen car, first proposed in 2018 and originally set to debut this season until the pandemic delayed it until 2022, is a first-of-its-kind collaboration between NASCAR and its partners.
 All parties had to work toward creating a car that served the entire industry.

-“I think the world is just going to look a lot different at NASCAR once you get to the Next Gen car,” NASCAR President Steve Phelps said.
-“The dynamics are going to change so significantly.
-There are many things that Next Gen will do for us as a sport when it rolls out.”
+“We really wanted to get back to a promise that we had made to the fans, which is to put the ‘stock’ back in stock car,” said NASCAR President Steve Phelps.
+“It looks like you’ve gone to some type of outfit that’s taken a regular car and just made it look incredibly sporty.
+There’s a relevance to this race car that we haven’t seen, frankly, in 40, 50 years.”

+The long overdue unveiling Wednesday was much like a pre-pandemic NASCAR affair.
+Hall of Famers Richard Petty, Rick Hendrick and Joe Gibbs were part of a masked audience when reigning Cup Series champion Chase Elliott, Joey Logano and Denny Hamlin drove their respective Chevrolet Camaro, Ford Mustang and Toyota Camry into a darkened Charlotte auditorium.

-The unveiling was scheduled for Wednesday afternoon, when Chevrolet, Ford and Toyota at long last got to uncover their designs.
-It’s the most significant change to the stock car since the present “Car of Tomorrow” model was introduced in 2007.
+It was the first public look at the most significant change to the Cup cars since the present “Car of Tomorrow” model was introduced in 2007.

 For the first time in NASCAR’s 73-year history, single-source manufacturers will build the chassis, provide parts and supply the carbon composite body.
-But each individual manufacturer has the flexibility to design the shell to at last resemble the Camaros, Mustangs and Camrys sold on the showroom floors.
+But each individual manufacturer has the flexibility to design the shell to at last resemble the Camaros, Mustangs and Camrys anybody can drive off the car lot.

-That critical manufacturer relevance stretches far beyond, say, a Chevy on the race track actually looking like a Chevy that catches your eye at a stoplight.
+“Chevrolet wants to have a competitive car on track.
+But equally as much, we want to have a car that aligns itself with something somebody can go buy on a showroom floor,” Elliott said.
+“I think they did a really good job of marrying those two things together.”

 The Next Gen also led NASCAR to modern upgrades found on today’s street cars — rack-and-pinion steering, independent rear suspension, bigger wheels and upgraded connectivity to allow for an in-car camera in every vehicle.
-The Next Gen also is built with an eye on relevancy in the future and the ability for adaptation as technology continues to change.
+There is also the ability to adapt as technology changes.

-NASCAR has had only three manufacturers since Dodge left the sport after the 2012 season, and Phelps has said new OEM’s would not be interested in joining until a new car was introduced.
+NASCAR has had only three manufacturers since Dodge left the sport after the 2012 season, and Phelps has said new carmakers would not be interested in joining until a new look was introduced.

 “We are future-proofing the car to enable hybrid,” said Mark Rushbrook, global director at Ford Performance Motorsports.
 “We think that is important as our road car cycles changes to be able to race hybrid in this car as well.”